aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/sending-emails/adding-custom-headers-in-aspose-email/_index.md

 1. Java Development Environment: Ensure that you have a Java development environment set up on your system.
 You'll need Java to compile and run the Java code examples in this guide.

-2. Aspose.Email for Java Library: Download the Aspose.Email for Java library from the official download link: [Aspose.Email for Java Download](https://releases.aspose.com/email/java/)
+2. Aspose.Email for Java Library: Download the Aspose.Email for Java library from the download link: [Aspose.Email for Java Download](https://releases.aspose.com/email/java/)

    Once downloaded, add the Aspose.Email JAR files to your Java project's classpath.
 This library is essential for working with email messages using Aspose.Email.